hashicorp/packer/website/source/docs/post-processors/vagrant-cloud.html.markdown

 ### Optional:

-* `version_description` (string) - Optionally markdown text used as a full-length and in-depth description of the version, typically for denoting changes introduced

 * `no_release` (string) - If set to true, does not release the version on Vagrant Cloud, making it active.
 You can manually release the version via the API or Web UI.
 Defaults to false.